MOMA-AUH/abacus/README.md

 ### Configuration parameters
 The following configuration parameters allow fine-tuning of the analysis:

 - `--anchor-length`: Length of the left and right anchor sequences.
-Default: `50`.
+Default: `500`.
 - `--min-anchor-overlap`: Minimum overlap between the read and the anchor sequence.
+Default: `200`.
+- `--min-str-qual`: Minimum median base quality in the STR region.
+Reads with lower quality will be filtered out.
+Default: `17`.
+- `--min-end-qual`: Minimum base quality at read ends.
+Used for trimming.
+Default: `15`.
+- `--trim-window-size`: Window size for trimming low-quality bases.
 Default: `10`.
-- `--min-qual`: Minimum median base quality in the STR region.
-Reads with lower quality will be filtered out.
-Default: `20`.
 - `--max-trim`: Maximum number of bases to trim from the ends of reads.
-Default: `5`.
+Default: `50`.
 - `--error-rate-threshold`: Threshold for the error rate in the STR region.
 Reads with higher error rates will be filtered out.
-Default: `0.1`.
+Default: `0.2`.
 - `--min-haplotype-depth`: Minimum allowed depth for each called haplotype.
 If the depth is lower, the locus will be called as homozygous.
-Default: `10`.
+Default: `3`.
 - `--heterozygozity-alpha`: Sensitivity cutoff for the heterozygosity test.
 This test focuses on differences in length between haplotypes.
 Default: `0.05`.
 - `--split-alpha`: Sensitivity cutoff for the split haplotype test.
 This test focuses on differences in read depth between haplotypes.
-Default: `0.05`.
+Default: `0.01`.

 ## The STR catalouge

 The STR catalogue is a JSON file that contains information about the STR loci that you want to analyze.
 Each entry in the catalogue should contain the following information:

 - `LocusId`: The identifier of the STR locus.
 This can be any string that uniquely identifies the locus.
-Is used to refer to the locus in the analysis results.
+It is used to refer to the locus in the analysis results.
 - `LocusStructure`: The structure of the STR locus, where each repeat unit is enclosed in parentheses and followed by an asterisk.
 For example, the structure of the ATXN1 locus: `(CTG)*`.
 The structure can contain any number of repeat units of any length and can contain [IUPAC](https://en.wikipedia.org/wiki/International_Union_of_Pure_and_Applied_Chemistry) base symbols, such as `N` or `Y`.
 The structure can also contain non-repeating sequences, such as flanking regions or interruptions.
 For example, the structure of the HTT locus: `(CAG)*CAACAG(CCG)*`, where `CAACAG` is a non-repeating sequence.
 - `ReferenceRegion`: The genomic region of the STR locus in the reference genome.
 This can be a single region of the entire structure of the STR locus, or a list of regions that cover the entire structure of the STR locus.
 The regions should be in the format `chr:start-end`, where `chr` is the chromosome name and `start` and `end` are the start and end positions of the region, respectively.